 Academic knowledge and an understanding of science concepts can be developed with teaching strategies which support dual language instruction.
 The following examples discuss studies where children were exposed to dual language environments which reduced children's anxiety of academic content in science and/or mathematics.
 Garza et al. (2014) studied a workshop where sixty-six bilingual and generalist student teachers were exposed to environmental education in a dual language environment.
 In this workshop, student teachers were paired up and received training in English and Spanish.
 Collaborative grouping, ESL (English as a Second Language) instruction was conducted during the workshops.
 The researchers wanted to understand what strategies of teaching related to academic science content could be essential to student teachers.
-This study found that the use of bilingual pairs, which are student teachers develop cross-cultural relationships, to communicate new information, and to use the new language and/or content (Garza et al., 2014).
+This study found that the use of bilingual pairs, which are student teachers partnered with teachers who were native and non-native speakers, helped student teachers develop cross-cultural relationships, to communicate new information, and to use the new language and/or content (Garza et al., 2014).